harshitkumar31/asyncdataloader-react/README.md

            if (req.status == 200) {
             // Resolve the promise with the response text resolve(req.response);
-           } else {
+             // Dispatch actions, to store response in redux } else {
             // Otherwise reject with the status text
             // which will hopefully be a meaningful error